Docproc/docproc.github.io/hiring.md

 ## Advertising and tracking applications

 Advertise anywhere you think might be relevant, for example LinkedIn, your company's social media feeds, and industry-specific websites and feeds.
-For actually hosting the advert and managing applications, I like Workable [[https://www.workable.com/](https://www.workable.com/)].
+For actually hosting the advert and managing applications, I like [Workable](https://www.workable.com/).
 It’s a great service which keeps track of applicants as they progress through the interview process.
 Recently Workable has several features that help with scoring people during interviews.

 ## General guidelines